thewocky/reactnd-project-myreads/README.md

 ## Problems/questions
-- On return from Search page, newly added books aren't in correct shelves--only on refresh
-- Entering a space in search reduces results to 0. i.e. 'linux' returns 20 results but 'linux ' returns nothing
+- Entering a space in search reduces results to 0. i.e. 'linux' returns 20 results but 'linux ' returns nothing (known issue)

 ## To do (if this were a real app)
 - Add animation when removing books